Lincoln High School (South Dakota)

 Lincoln High School is a high school in Sioux Falls, South Dakota.
-Enrollment is currently at 1,833 students.
 Lincoln was included in the list of the top 1200 public schools in the US by Newsweek in their May 8, 2006 issue, ranking at 1,027.
+The school was first established in 1955.
+The original building was torn down in 2003 and the school reopened in 2007 in a new building.

 Extracurricular activities

-JrROTC (Marine Corps)

-Lincoln High Schools JrROTC program is affiliated with the United States Marine Corps.
-It is involved in flag ceremonies for the school's sporting events.
-Its drill team competes throughout the state of South Dakota and in the Midwest.

 Marching band

-The Lincoln High School Patriot Marching Band consists of 250 members, composed of woodwinds, brass, color guard, front ensemble, and drumline.
+The Lincoln High School Patriot Marching Band consists of 250 members, composed of woodwinds, brass, color guard, front ensemble, and a drumline.
 The band performs in regional field competitions and street competitions.
 The band has appeared in the Rose Parade in Pasadena, California in 1992, 1998, 2005 and 2013.
 The band marched in the 1994, 2000, 2008, and 2024 Macy's Thanksgiving Day Parade.
 Lincoln High School was a finalist at the Bands of America Super Regional in St. Louis, Missouri in 2015, 2017, 2021, and 2024, as well as the Super Regional in Indianapolis, Indiana in 2023.

 DECA

 The Sioux Falls Lincoln High School DECA program consists of students pursuing a future in business and marketing.
-The 2013-2014 International President of DECA is a graduate of Lincoln High School, the first National Officer elected from South Dakota.
+The 2013-2014 International President of DECA, Carter Christensen, was a graduate of Lincoln High School, the first National Officer elected from South Dakota.

-Yearbook and newspaper

-The Statesman is Lincoln High School's monthly student newspaper.
-The Statesman won the National Scholastic Press Association's Pacemaker Award in 2007.
-It has won a Silver Crown Award from Columbia Scholastic Press Association.

-Competitive speech activities

-The speech and debate program was established with the school in 1965.
-The debate team won the Bruno E. Jacob Award at the 2007 NFL Nationals Speech and Debate Tournament in Wichita, Kansas.

-Sports

-Lincoln High School's athletic logo.
+Athletics